Why are exams proctored?

 Will I have to come to campus for exams?

 Depending on your instructor, your options may vary.
-If you are an online learning student living in the Chicagoland area (within 30 miles of Chicago), you will need to come to one of DePaul's campuses to take the test.
-Online learning students outside of the Chicagoland area are required to locate a proctor at a local library, college or university.
+If you are an online learning student living in the Chicagoland area (within 30 miles of Chicago), you will need to come to the DePaul Loop campus to take the test.
+Online learning students outside the Chicagoland area must locate a proctor at a local library, college, or university.
 You will need to take the exam within the window your instructor gives.

 Can I choose the campus where I will take my exams?

 Yes, campus selection is left to the student's convenience.
 You can make that selection when you register for your exam.

 What is the average exam window I can expect to take the exam within?

 Typically the dates range from 3 to 7 days.
 Instructors will usually make sure there is a weekend within your exam timeframe.
 This way, students who work long hours or travel during the week are extended the weekend to complete their exams.

 - Students should examine the course syllabus to find exam dates and the instructor's policy on make-up exams.
 You are expected to take the exam on the schedule provided by your instructor.You should let your instructor know as soon as possible if you will need to make special exam arrangements.

 - Photo identification is required.
 Proctors are instructed to deny the exam to anyone unable to provide a state-issued photo ID or a DePaul photo ID card.